 More About Condoms

-Condoms are small pouches made of latex, plastic or lambskin that cover the penis and catch semen.
+Condoms are small pouches made of latex, plastic, or lambskin that cover the penis and catch semen.
 This stops sperm from getting into the vagina and meeting an egg.
 If sperm can’t get to an egg, you can’t get pregnant.
 When using a condom there is less contact with semen and vaginal fluid.
-There is also less skin to skin contact that can spread STDs.
+There is also less skin-to-skin contact that can spread STIs.
 That’s double protection!

 - Must be used correctly each time you have sex

-- When used the right way, they give great protection from pregnancy and STDs
+- When used the right way, they give great protection from pregnancy and STIs.

 How to Use a Condom

 - Check for expiration date – condoms go bad!